tiannamen/Croct-Integration-Guide/README.md

 ## Integrating Croct into your applications

 Thinking about the developers experience, and the revenue increase, Croct designed an English-based language called Contextual Query Language (CQL).
-Its goal is to abstract away from marketing, product, and development teams, the complexities behind delivering personalized experiences online.
+Its goal is to abstract away, from marketing, product, and development teams, the complexities behind delivering personalized experiences online.
 Therefore, even non-developers can work with this new intuitive, straightforward programming language.